The Chicago Fund for Safe and Peaceful Communities

 About the Partnership for Safe and Peaceful Communities

-The Partnership for Safe and Peaceful Communities is a coalition of over 40 Chicago funders and foundations committed to aligning their funding to support proven and promising approaches to reducing gun violence.
-To date, members have committed nearly $75 million to street outreach and transitional jobs, police reform and community relations, gun policy reform, and a rapid-response fund for community-led summer activities.
-Learn more at: http://safeandpeaceful.org/.
+The Partnership for Safe and Peaceful Communities is a coalition of more than 50 Chicago funders and foundations committed to aligning their funding to support proven and promising approaches to reducing gun violence.
+To date, members have committed nearly $75 million to street outreach and transitional jobs, police reform and community relations, gun policy reform and a rapid-response fund for community-led summer activities.
+Learn more at: http://safeandpeaceful.org.
+Learn more about the Chicago Fund at www.safeandpeacefulchi.com.